TheLQ/facto-loop-miner/README.md

   * 2 back to back trains on basic empty/filled schedule
   * Shortest possible rail loop that includes 2 station.
 2nd station not inside a facto block
   * On 2nd station arrival event, immediately fill train.
 Train moves on

+# How it works

+1. Export map data from in-game map
+2. Build a rough equivelent to LuaSurface
+3.